 Luckily, there are a variety of scheduling tools that can take the stress out of it.
 These tools will let you create your posts at your own pace, and then schedule them to be automatically uploaded at specific times.

 These tools make it easy to post at the best times.
-As your analytics will likely show you, time of day can be a major determining factor in whether your art marketing is seen—or not.
+As your analytics will likely show you, time of day can be a major determining factor in whether or not your art marketing is seen by your audience.

 So, if you’re interested in learning more about the scheduling tools that are out there, here’s a list of the best Instagram scheduling tools.